How long will it take for my kava to work? How long will it last?

-In this article, we’ll discuss everything you need to know about kava onset.
+In this article, we’ll discuss everything you need to know about the duration of kava.
 We’ll cover how long it takes for kava to work, what factors can either slow-down or speed-up the onset of kava effects.

 Then we’ll finish with some information on how long kava will last and some tips you can apply to make kava last longer.